2022 World Cup in Qatar Draws Comparison to Infamous Fyre Festival - NewsBreak

 Ecuador Fans Chant ‘We Want Beer' At Opening Game of Alcohol-Free World Cup

-This article may have Spanish-language video from our Telemundo sister station.
-Get the latest World Cup news in Spanish from Telemundo.
 There was one thing that Ecuador fans wanted as badly as a goal on Sunday: a beer.
-Those in attendance at the opening game of the World Cup against...
+Those in attendance at the opening game of the World Cup against host country Qatar made that clear by chanting "Queremos cerveza" -- which means "We want beer."
+At the 2022 World Cup,...

 Breaking Down How the FIFA World Cup Extra Time Rules Work